mohofmann/arc-flow/README.md

 **arcflow** aims to simplify prototyping such algorithms by realizing them as flow consisting of nodes and edges.

+## Demo
+You can try and play around with arcflow here https://mohofmann.github.io/arc-flow/

 ## Setup
 ```
 npm install